hyperledger/iroha-2-docs/src/guide/get-started/python.md

 ## 2. Configuring Iroha 2

-Unlike `iroha_client_cli`, finding the configuration file in a scripting language is the responsibility of the person writing the script.
+Unlike `iroha` binary, finding the configuration file in a scripting language is the responsibility of the person writing the script.
 The easiest method is to de-serialise a dictionary type from the provided `config.json`.